Vaccine Education Center

 What is anthrax and how do you catch it?

-Most cases of anthrax occur when the bacteria enters the skin through a cut or abrasion in people who are handling contaminated meat, wool, hides, leather or hair products from infected animals.
+Most cases of anthrax occur when bacteria enter the skin through a cut or abrasion in people who are handling contaminated meat, wool, hides, leather or hair products from infected animals.
 About seven days after exposure, symptoms of anthrax begin.
 The disease begins as a small red area on the skin and progresses to a blackened, painless ulcer.
 Soon lymph glands begin to swell and the patient may have fever, fatigue and headache.
 About 20 percent of those infected will develop difficulty breathing and a bloodstream infection that causes death.
-If treated with antibiotics, less than 1 percent of infected persons will die.
+If treated with antibiotics, less than 2 percent of infected persons will die.

 Anthrax is very rare in the United States.
 At the beginning of the 20th century it was estimated that about 130 cases of anthrax occurred every year.
 But now, with improved conditions for the testing and handling of animals, anthrax has virtually disappeared.
-The last case of natural anthrax in the United States was in 1992.
+The last case of natural anthrax in the United States was reported in 1992.
 In 2001, members of the media and postal workers were infected by anthrax following distribution of letters containing anthrax spores.

 How is the anthrax vaccine made?